middyjs/middy/docs/middlewares.md

 ### Options

-By default middleware sets the `callbackWaitsForEmptyEventLoop` property to `false` only in the `before` phase, meaning you can override it in handler to `true` if needed.
+By default the middleware sets the `callbackWaitsForEmptyEventLoop` property to `false` only in the `before` phase, meaning you can override it in handler to `true` if needed.
 You can set it in all steps with the options:

 - `runOnBefore` (defaults to `true`) - sets property before running your handler